-On December 29, 2023, certain senior executives of the Company were granted 750 incentive units pursuant to a long-term incentive program established by Brookfield Infrastructure.
+In the fourth quarter of 2023, certain senior executives of the Company were granted 750 incentive units pursuant to a long-term incentive program established by Brookfield Infrastructure.
 The awards (the "Incentive Units") will vest in five equal annual installments on each of the first five anniversaries of the closing date of the Merger, subject to the participants' continued employment or service.
+During the second quarter of 2024, 125 additional Incentive Units were granted under this program in the form of bonus unit awards.
+The total number of Incentive Units granted under the long-term incentive program was 875 as of September 30, 2024.
 Payment obligations under the program (if any) are the responsibility of Brookfield Infrastructure.
 For additional information regarding the Incentive Units, please refer to the section titled "Post-Merger Long-Term Incentive Awards Granted by Brookfield Infrastructure" in Part III, Item 11.
 "Executive Compensation" in the 2023 Annual Report on Form 10-K.

 The Company will recognize compensation cost for the Incentive Units on a straight-line basis over the five-year vesting period based on the fair value of the awards.
-The fair value at grant date of \$16.4 million is related to both units granted and additional units that are expected to be granted under this program in 2024.
-The fair value was calculated using a Black-Scholes pricing formula including the following significant assumptions:
+The fair value at grant date of \$16.4 million relates to both units issued and additional units that are expected to be issued under this program.

-March 31, 2024

-Underlying market price \$100/share

-Volatility 34.35 %

-Expected term 5 years

-Risk-free rate 4.10 %

-For the three months ended March 31, 2024, the Company recognized \$0.8 million of compensation expense for the Incentive Units in Administrative expenses on the Consolidated Statements of Operations.
 Changes in the fair value at each subsequent reporting date will be recognized as compensation expense based on the portion of vesting or service period lapsed from the grant date through the reporting date.
+Based on a review of the valuation of the Company at the first anniversary date of the Merger, the fair value of these awards at grant date of \$16.4 million did not materially change.
+The fair value as of September 30, 2024 was calculated using a Black-Scholes pricing formula including the following significant assumptions:

+Underlying market price per share \$ 109.70

+Volatility 34.00 %

+Expected term 4 years

+Risk-free rate 3.86 %

+For the three and nine months ended September 30, 2024, the Company recognized \$0.8 million and \$2.5 million, respectively, of compensation expense for the Incentive Units in Administrative expenses on the Consolidated Statements of Operations.